Our specimen collection

 What is a voucher specimen?

-Voucher specimens are specimens collected to support a research project or a particular activity, for example they may represent new weed incursions, poisonings, seed collections, ecological research, DNA sequences or biochemical analyses.
+Voucher specimens are specimens collected to support a research project or a particular activity, for example they may represent new weed incursions, seed collections, ecological research, DNA sequences or biochemical analyses.

-• Are collected in Queensland (native or naturalised, usually not cultivated)
+• are collected in Queensland (native or naturalised, usually not cultivated)

-• Are legally collected with appropriate permits or permissions documented
+• are legally collected with appropriate permits or permissions documented

-Note that cost recovery for processing and storing voucher specimens may be applied.
+Please note that cost recovery for processing and storing voucher specimens may be applied.

 What is a type specimen?